umdenes100/ENES100ArduinoLibrary/README.md

  * `FIRE`
  * `WATER`

 (As with all `code samples` in this document, these are case sensitive.)
 The third argument is the ID number of the marker that your team will be using.
-The fourth and fifth arguments are your serial receive and serial transmit pins (recall that your RX pin connects to the APC’s TX pin and vice versa).
+The fourth and fifth arguments are your serial receive and serial transmit pins (recall that your RX pin connects to the WiFi module’s TX pin and vice versa).

 The `begin()` method returns a `bool` to indicate if the Vision System received your request to start the mission.
 You can use this return value to make your OSV wait for affirmative communication before starting.